dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 assert(listOfStrings[1] == '#1');
 ```

-For more details and examples of using collection if and for, see the
+For more details and examples of using collection `if` and `for`, see the
 [control flow collections proposal.][collections proposal]

 [collections proposal]: https://github.com/dart-lang/language/blob/master/accepted/2.3/control-flow-collections/feature-specification.md